Private medical insurance claims

 We’d look at all the circumstances to decide what’s fair and reasonable including:

-- how far the customer would need to travel to see the a recognised consultant or to attend a hospital on your list
+- how far the customer would need to travel to see a recognised consultant or to attend a hospital on your list

 - the customer’s state of health